How to get involved

 When is the competition?

 The competition is held directly after spring semester exams; students receive approximately 12 days to complete the competition.
-During the competition, required materials will appear on this page.
+Learn more by contacting the Law Review office.

 “Being a member of Boston College Law Review has been the most challenging and rewarding experience of my career thus far.”